 When do babies stop flailing arms and legs?
 That’s a good question!
-While some babies might stop this sort of behavior early on, others may continue doing it for months on end.
+While most babies might stop this sort of behavior early on, others may continue doing it for months on end.
 So what gives?
 In this post, we will answer the question of when do babies stop flailing arms and legs as well as reveal why babies tend to do it in the first place.

 When Does Baby Stop Flailing Arms in Sleep?